YosaiProject/yosai/README.md

 PROJECT STATUS
 -----------------------------------------------------------------------
-01/07/2015:  I am a one man army who is eager to share the love for this open source project.
-Well-seasoned
-             Python developers who understand best practices in python design and software architecture are urged to consider joining this Project.
+01/07/2015  I am a one man army who is eager to share the love for this open source project.
+Well-seasoned Python developers who understand best practices in python design and software architecture are urged to consider joining this Project.
 I am nearly finished with the rough-rough-rough port to python, leaving much of the source intact but addressing the lower hanging fruit.
 I expect to release this v0.01 baseline to the repository within the next two weeks.

+The v0.01 release is to reveal the effort being made to turn this into reality.
+Upon release, the next major phase of development entails reconciling the java with the python.
+Business logic inconsistences and any missing pieces will be reviewed and catalogued.